 - It’s very important that from the day you decide to start teaching your dog not to pull that behavior stops being rewarded.
 That means pulling NEVER results in something good for them.
 Remember- if they pull you to sniff something then that scent IS a reward for pulling.
 You need to commit to completely stopping pulling rather than sporadically accepting it.
 If you cave in when your dog pulls hard enough it only teaches them to pull harder for what they want next time.
 From day 1 of training onwards pulling can never result in the dog getting what they want.
 Dogs learn best with consistent training!
 Reinforce that good things happen with polite walking instead of pulling.

-- Make sure your dog is solid on executing the four skills discussed previously (sit, focus, leave it, and leash pressure) before starting with this training.
+- Make sure your dog is solid on executing the 3 skills discussed previously (sit, focus, leave it) before starting with this training.
 We’re going to use and build on these skills while teaching your dog not to pull.
 It’s important that they understand them at home before you try them on a walk.

 - It’s crucial to start in an environment where your dog can be successful.
 You want opportunities to reward the dog for doing it RIGHT.
 I always suggest starting the first session in the house so there are minimal distractions.